 You’ll also need to begin with mushroom spawn.
 Mushroom spawn is a mixture of mushroom spores and the sources they need to feed on, such as grain or sawdust.
 Depending on which species of mushroom you’ll be growing, each has its own growing needs.
 For example, white mushrooms need composted manure, and shiitakes prefer wood.

 The best thing you can do is purchase a mushroom growing kit, which has everything you need to get started.
-For example, this kit is for growing Oyster mushrooms and includes organic plant-based soil, mushroom spores, and a spray mister.
+For example, a Bed, Bath, & Beyond kit is for growing Oyster mushrooms and includes organic plant-based soil, mushroom spores, and a spray mister.

 The easiest way to get the concentrated benefits of mushrooms without the anguish of growing them is to purchase mushroom supplements.
 We’ll discuss more on those below.